Here are five reasons to spend more time outdoors.

 Don’t worry – you don’t need to quit your cushy office job.
 Going for the occasional hike will work wonders, and you’ll be noticing the benefits in no time.

 1. Say goodbye to mental fatigue

-We’ve all experienced it – the fuzzy feeling behind your eyes at three in the afternoon making you sleepy.
+We’ve all experienced it – the fuzzy feeling behind your eyes at three in the afternoon.